FluidGroup/Brightroom/README.md

 It's like using custom Cell in UICollectionView.
 If you have any better idea for this, please tell us💡.
+And also Built-In UI may need expose some properties to customize from subclassing.

 ### Customize whole Control-UI